9 Ways to Improve Lead Gen with Form Optimization

 Work to make sure the length of your form mirrors the value of your offer.

-For instance, a long-form is in order if what you’re giving away sits on your buyer cycle at a higher level of readiness to buy such as an eBook or whitepaper.
+For instance, a long-form is in order if what you’re giving away sits on your buyer cycle at a higher level of readiness to buy such as a lead magnet like an eBook or whitepaper.

-For checklists and infographics that are gated on your website, a short form works just fine.
+For case studies, checklists, and infographics that are gated on your website, a short form works just fine.

 Remember, it’s not a foregone conclusion that shorter forms convert more leads, so running an A/B test like this over a month’s time will help you figure out the perfect number of fields for each of your specific offerings.